 Special insurance requirements are in effect for Tow Trucks.
 Household Goods Carriers have specific instructions for showing the Carrier or Service Provider name on their registrations.
 For more information regarding tow trucks and household goods carriers, please contact the Commercial & Farm Truck Division at 217-785-1800.

-	All new applicants are required to pay by secured funds for the first three years of registration.
+All new applicants are required to pay by secured funds for the first three full years of registration.
 Acceptable forms of payment are cash, money order, credit/debit card or certified check.
 A company or personal check may only be accepted with an irrevocable letter guaranteeing payment from your financial institution.
 Credit/debit card payments may be made by telephone or in person.
+Credit or debit cards cannot be accepted for any payment where Certified Funds or Certified Checks are required.
 To apply for first time issuance of IRP plates you must bring:

 - Proof of ownership of the vehicle.
 Acceptable forms of proof include a copy of the title in the owner's name, copies of both sides of the assigned title, a ST-556 tax form, an invoice or bill of sale from a dealer signed by both the seller and buyer not more than six months old.

 - Receipted FORM 2290, Schedule 1 (Heavy Vehicle Use Tax).
 If the for the current tax year if the vehicle is being registered at a gross vehicle weight of 55,000 pounds or more and it has been more than 60 days from the date of purchase.

 - USDOT Number (If you are not the carrier, then the USDOT Number of the carrier responsible for safety.)